CropCraft: Complete Structural Characterization of Crop Plants From Images: Inverse Procedural Modeling for Crops

 The procedural generation model defines a space of 3D shapes that can represent plants of various stages of maturity, growing conditions, and cultivars.
-In order to search within this space for the shape that best matches the plants in input observations, we define a loss function based on depth maps estimated from the input images and corresponding depth maps rendered using the proposed shape.
+In order to search within this space for the shape that best matches the plants in input observations, we define a specialized loss function based on depth maps estimated from the input images and depth maps rendered using the proposed shape.

-To estimate depth maps from the input images, we use an off-the-shelf NeRF (Nerfacto~\cite{tancik2023nerfstudio}) and render the expected depth via volume rendering.
-In order to produce comparable depth maps for the procedurally generated scene, we need to know where to place the plants relative to the camera.
-Since it is extremely difficult to determine the precise base position of every individual plant under heavy occlusion, we assume that the plants are planted in rows with a known planting density and estimate the row locations using a heuristic approach that operates on a 3D point cloud extracted from the NeRF.
+Note that, in order to properly compare depth maps between the real scene and the procedurally generated scene, the procedural plants should be placed in the same positions and orientations (relative to the camera) as in the real scene.
+However, it is practically impossible to determine the precise base position of every individual plant under heavy occlusion.
+Fortunately, it is also \textit{unnecessary} to do so, since our applications demand characterizing the canopy overall, not each individual plant.
+Thus, we handle pose alignment by using geometric heuristics to estimate plant \textit{row} locations, while carefully designing our loss function to be invariant to individual plant locations \textit{within} each row.

-Specifically, we render the depth for each input view and unproject each pixel to a 3D point.
+We assume that our crop plants are planted in rows with a known planting density (typically true).
+To estimate the row locations, we first use an off-the-shelf NeRF (Nerfacto~\cite{tancik2023nerfstudio}) to obtain a 3D point cloud of the visible surfaces.
+We render the depth for each input view and unproject each pixel to a 3D point.
 Then, we randomly sample a fixed number of points within a bounding box for the scene and perform voxel downsampling.
-Next, we segment the points into ground and plant using a threshold on their color in LAB space.
+Next, we segment the points into ground/plant using a threshold on their color in LAB space.
 We fit a plane to the ground points using RANSAC~\cite{schnabel2007efficient} and take an upper slice of the plant points based on their distance to the ground plane.
 Finally, we fit a line to each row by sequentially running RANSAC and removing the inliers for each fitted line.
 Additional details for the row-fitting procedure are provided in the supplementary.